• Skip to main content

 Orejas on a a decorative green plate next to a pile of cookies.

-The French along with other European immigrants greatly influenced what is pan dulce today.
+• The French along with other European immigrants greatly influenced what is pan dulce, or Mexican sweet bread, today.

-Some people also say they look like a palm leaf shape.
-That’s why in French they are called palmiers.
+• Some people also say they look like a palm leaf shape.
+In France, they are called French palmiers.

 A collage showing how to form the cookies.

-• Start by thawing out the puff pastry.
+• Start by thawing out the store-bought puff pastry on clean work surface.

 • Open it up and sprinkle cinnamon and sugar.